raz0red/js7800/README.md

 ##### Keyboard:

-JS7800 supports keyboard input for joystick-based games.
+JS7800 also supports keyboard input for joystick-based games.

      Controller 1: